Russia travel advice

 Verify this information with the Foreign Representatives in Canada.

 Finnish authorities have closed border crossings along the land border with Russia.
-As of December 15, 2023, all land border crossings are closed.
+Since April 15, 2024, land and maritime border crossings are closed to vehicles and personal watercraft.
+Vehicles registered in Russia can no longer enter Finland, even if entering from a third country.

 Passport